 How many people in Finland need easy language?
-According to a needs assessment (2014) carried out by the Finnish Centre for Easy Language, the need for easy language has grown significantly in recent years.
+According to a needs assessment (2019) carried out by the Finnish Centre for Easy Language, the need for easy language has grown significantly in recent years.
 The assessment is based on different statistics (e.g. number of special needs students, sizes of different groups of people with disabilities), international comparative data, and starting from the early 2000s, also literacy surveys.
-The assessment did not take into account the refugee situation, which radically changed in autumn 2015.

 In addition, easy language can in certain situations benefit a larger proportion, around 20–25 %, of the population (including the actual target groups).